MCotocel/pactest/README.md

+# THIS SOFTWARE IS NOW UNMAINTAINED

+Anyway, there's better software out there.
+[Distrobox](https://github.com/89luca89/distrobox) is a suitable alternative.

 # pactest

 Do you frequently test software but forget to uninstall it, or want to use software without it adding or removing files from your system?
 This script creates a chroot for you to test software from the AUR in.